seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 *Enter a Messenger*

 **Messenger**
-Your honour's players, heating your amendment,
+Your honor's players, heating your amendment,
 Are come to play a pleasant comedy;
 For so your doctors hold it very meet,
 Seeing too much sadness hath congeal'd your blood,